 One aspect of this duty is to put a system in place that limits the risk of individual broker misconduct.
 As Next Financial Group failed to put the proper system in place to detect and stop churning, FINRA fined the firm $400,000 and ordered it to pay full financial restitution plus interest to affected customers.

 At Sonn Law Group, our top-rated securities fraud lawyers have helped many investors recover compensation for their losses.
-If you invested with Next Financial Group, and you believe you were a victim of negligence, fraud or any other type of misconduct, we are here to help.

 To request your free legal consultation, please contact our team today by calling us at 877-682-6989 or emailing us through our website.
 Our firm is based in Aventura, and we have locations in Houston, Miami, Atlanta and other cities from which we represent investors in all fifty states and in Puerto Rico.